6 min read · Cost

 Key takeaways

-- Title 24 applies to the addition
+- Title 24 applies because an addition counts as new construction

 FAQ